amit9021/Cat_VS_Dog_ML_Predition_Fullstack/README.md

 2. Upload the images
 i used ```tf.keras.utils.image_dataset_from_directory``` Generates a ```tf.data.Dataset``` from image files in a directory.

-3.Spliting into Train Validation and Test and checking the class balance of the datasets
+3. Spliting into Train Validation and Test and checking the class balance of the datasets

 4. Build the model- a CNN model
 ```